-We have four packet pick-up locations for 2018: Chicagoland, the Milwaukee area, and in Kenosha.
-NEW THIS YEAR: We also have RACE DAY PACKET PICK-UP at the race site.
+We have four packet pick-up times and locations for 2024: Chicagoland, the Milwaukee area, and in Kenosha.
+Back again, we also have RACE DAY PACKET PICK-UP at the race site.
 See our PACKET PICK-UP page for exact times.
 Please note that you MUST pick-up you packet at one of these times or select the option to have it mailed out to you when you register.

 You do not need to let us know ahead of time where you plan on picking up your packet.
 We will have all the packets at each location.

-You may have a friend or family member pick-up your packet for you.
-They will need a copy of your confirmation email to get your packet.
-Please note, if you are picking up your packet on race day, there will be a lot of other people that will be doing that as well, so please be sure to get there at least an hour before the race to avoid any lines.
+You may have a friend or family member pick up your packet for you.
+They may need a copy of your confirmation email to get your packet.
+Please note, if you are picking up your packet on race day, other people that will be doing that as well, so please be sure to get there at least an hour before the race to avoid any lines.

 Can I qualify for the Boston Marathon by running in your race?

 Yes!
-We are a USATF certified event, and therefore meets all the requirements to be a Boston Qualifier.
+Our marathon is a USATF certified event, and therefore meets all the requirements to be a Boston Qualifier.
 (Our flat course is sure to help you reach your goal time.)

 What about parking?

 There is plenty of parking around downtown Kenosha on the streets and in lots.
-Maps will be handed out at packet pick-up.
+Maps will be available at packet pick-up.
 CLICK HERE for more details on parking.